benckx/iapetus-images/README.md

 # About

-Collection of functions to prepare datasets for Machine Learning training;
+Collection of functions to prepare datasets for Machine Learning training (resize, crop, cut pieces, create mosaic, etc.)

 ## ImagesUtils